 One last point is that the debt levels worldwide over the past 18 months have increased at an unprecedent speed and level resulting in a world that is much more leveraged than ever before.
 This means a slight increase in funding cost (or unwinding of the massive QE programs) will have a far greater impact and no one at this stage knows what the breaking point will be.
 We have already seen a massive steeping in the yield over the past six months and the long end has had a sell off with yield peaking at over 2% back in March from a low of 0.70% late last year.

-The chart below gives a clear indication of what households are thinking on the future of interest rates – there has been a surge to 40% as a percentage of total outstanding loans suggesting, not surprisingly that there is a concern amongst the public on what is to come potentially.
+The chart below gives a clear indication of what households are thinking on the future of interest rates – there has been a surge to 40% as a percentage of total outstanding loans suggesting, not surprising that there is a concern amongst the public on what is to come potentially.